-Pregnant women who get the flu shot get sick less often, and are very unlikely to get a severe case of the flu that can harm them or their baby.
+Pregnant women who get the flu shot get sick less often.
+They are also very unlikely to get a bad case of the flu that can harm them or their baby.

-Getting a mild case of the flu is not necessarily harmful to mother or child.
-However, the flu shot can prevent uncommon but severe cases of the flu that can harm mother and baby.
+Getting a mild case of the flu is often not harmful to mother or child.
+However, the flu shot can prevent the rare, severe cases of the flu that can harm mother and baby.